node-fetch/node-fetch/README.md

 <small>*(spec-compliant)*</small>

 Convenience property representing if the request ended normally.
 Will evaluate to true if the response status was greater than or equal to 200 but smaller than 300.

+#### response.redirected

+<small>*(spec-compliant)*</small>

+Convenience property representing if the request has been redirected at least once.
+Will evaluate to true if the internal redirect counter is greater than 0.

 <a id="class-headers"></a>
 ### Class: Headers